 -

-Several Russian players managed to get into the main draw Open Championship Belgium in De Haan.
-Perhaps this number is not so high, however, our athletes in the World Tour Challenge series tournaments do not often please us with successful results, and now there is every reason to believe that the matter will not be limited to reaching the one thirty-second final.
+Several at once Russian players managed to reach the main draw Open Championship Belgium in De Haan.
+Perhaps this number is not so large, but our athletes in the Challenge series of the World Tour do not often please us with successful results, and now there is every reason to assume that it will not be limited to reaching one thirty-second final.
 So we'll be watching more closely.
 For whom exactly?

-First, of course, for Polina Mikhailova.
-Our girl initially got into the number of seeded athletes, so the St. Petersburg athlete did not participate in the preliminary stage, but saved up strength for the main stage.
+Firstly, of course, for Polina Mikhailova.
+Our girl was initially among the seeded athletes, so the St. Petersburg athlete did not take part in the preliminary stage, but saved up her strength for the main stage.
 Her first opponent is a member of the Egyptian national team, Audrey Zarif.
-A strong African tennis player, but she is quite "too tough" for our Polina.
+She is a strong African tennis player, but she is quite tough for our Polina.

 Anna Blazhko went through a more difficult path.
-She had to win as many as two victories - over Kristina Steftsova from the Czech Republic and Colombian Paula Medina (4-0 and 4-1 respectively) before getting into the main draw of the tournament.
-Next, Welsh tennis player Carey Charlotte is waiting for her - she definitely needs to go to the next stage!
-Another Russian in the playoffs is Olga Kulikova.
-She beat the Czech Aneta Kurcherova (4-1) and the strong naturalized Croatian Sun Chiayi (4-2).
-Now the strongest Georgina Pota will stand in her way - if she manages to pass it, then the sea will be knee-deep.
+She had to win as many as two victories - over Kristina Stefcova from the Czech Republic and Colombian Paula Medina (4-0 and 4-1, respectively) before getting into the main draw of the tournament.
+Next up is Welsh tennis player Carey Charlotte - she definitely needs to advance to the next stage!
+Another Russian woman in the playoffs is Olga Kulikova.
+She beat Czech Aneta Kurcherova (4-1) and strong naturalized Croatian Sun Jiayi (4-2).
+Now the strongest Georgina Pota will stand in her way - if she manages to get past her, then the sea will be knee-deep.

-In men, initially only Kirill Skachkov got into the main draw.
-But, thanks to his privileged position, the Russian received a relatively passable opponent as rivals in the first round.
-This is the Chinese Kyu Dang, who despaired of getting at least some kind of calling at home and went under the banner of the German national team.
+For men, initially only Kirill Skachkov made it into the main draw.
+But, thanks to his privileged position, the Russian received a relatively passable opponent as an opponent in the first round.
+This is the Chinese Qiu Dang, who despaired of getting at least some kind of calling in his homeland and went under the banner of the German national team.
 However, there are no former Chinese, and therefore Kirill will need to take the match with the utmost seriousness.

-Two more Russians made their way through the qualification.
-Young Lev Katsman managed to defeat the American Nicholas Tio, and then, due to the injury of the next opponent, he got into the main stage of the tournament without any problems.
-Well, Vildan Gadiev honestly withstood both rounds - Macedonian Andrei Putunchitsa (4-2 victory) and Indian Manav Vikash Thakkar (similar score) could not stand before him.
+Two more Russians made it through qualification.
+Young Lev Katzman managed to defeat the American Nicholas Tio, and then, due to the injury of his next opponent, he easily entered the main stage of the tournament.
+Well, Vildan Gadiev honestly withstood both rounds - the Macedonian Andrei Putunchitsa (4-2 win) and the Indian Manav Vikash Thakkar (a similar score) did not survive in front of him.
 In total, six will play in the main stage - three men and three women.

-Nikita Artemenko outplayed the strong Belarusian neighbor Gleb Shamruk, but lost to the Korean at the last stage of qualification.
+Nikita Artemenko beat his strong Belarusian neighbor Gleb Shamruk, but lost to the Korean at the last stage of qualifying.
 Denis Ivonin was beaten by the Japanese Togami Shunsuke.
-Daria Shadrina ran into Korean Shin Yubin, while Daria Chernorai lost to Liu Ki from Hong Kong.
-The rest of the Russians also lost, and their representation in the main draw fell by half compared to the qualification.
-But now the most prepared ones are definitely in business - let's see how they manage to spend their first matches in the playoffs.
+Daria Shadrina lost to Korean Shin Yubin, and Daria Chernorai lost to Liu Ki from Hong Kong.
+The rest of the Russians also lost, and their representation in the main draw decreased by half compared to the qualifications.
+But now the most prepared ones are definitely left in the action - let's see how they manage to play their first matches in the playoffs.

-Number of participants: 186 qualifying teams, 48 group stage teams, 32 playoff teams
+Number of participants: 186 qualifying teams, 48 group stage teams, 32 playoff participants

-The Europa League tournament is the direct heir to the UEFA Cup, retaining most of the rules of the famous "Old World" tournament.
+The Europa League tournament is a direct successor to the UEFA Cup, retaining most of the rules of the famous “Old World” tournament.
 The competition includes three stages:

 • Qualification